 Creditors Must Wait for a Personal Representative

 When someone passes away owing debts, creditors cannot simply sue the estate or go after the heirs directly.
-Arizona law requires that a personal representative be appointed first.
+A personal representative must be appointed first.
 No proceeding to enforce a claim against a deceased person's estate can begin until that appointment happens.
+The personal representative must then administer the estate according to probate rules.

 No proceeding to enforce a claim against the estate of a decedent or his successors may be revived or commenced before the appointment of a personal representative.
 After the appointment and until distribution, all proceedings and actions to enforce a claim against the estate are governed by the procedure prescribed by this chapter.